Praying to the Saints: An Unbiblical Practice

 Question: A Catholic friend recently sent us a book explaining the Communion of Saints.
 It presents the argument that Christians are the body of Christ and that nowhere in the Bible does it suggest that this excludes Christians in heaven.
 It reasons that saints really are not dead and are more alive that we are here on earth; that we can ask for their prayers just as we would of our brothers and sisters here on earth.
 They go on to say that prayers to saints is no more worship than asking a fellow Christian for prayer.

-Answer: At first glance this argument sounds convincing but it is not difficult to see that it is really misleading and deceptive.
-Please consider the following:
+Answer: At first glance this argument sounds convincing but it should not difficult to see that it is actually misleading and deceptive.
+Please consider the following three points:

-1. Death disrupts the interaction between saints on earth and saints in heaven
+1. Death disrupts the communication between saints on earth and saints in heaven

-2. Praying to the saints in not equivalent to asking fellow Christians for prayer
+2. Praying to the saints in heaven is not equivalent to asking fellow Christians for prayer

 This excuse may be convincing to some Christians who never had any personal experience of the Catholic religion.
 Otherwise, every Catholic (and former Catholic) knows that praying to Mary or the saints is completely different than asking a fellow believer for prayer.